judovana/yum-unpack-plugin/README.md

 If you are facing multilib issues (and you probably are unless you specify correct ENVRA into regex), use --setopt=protected_multilib=false
 Then unpack them all to destination, so I can diff them.
 See also quit_after_unpack = True.
 It is highly recommended to abort yum after unpacking, otherwise your system may be terribly damaged.
+This scenario is accessible via shortcut of --unpack-all

 Note, this plugin have to had valid transaction at the input right now, otherwise it will notproceed.